OpheliaMiralles/weathermart/docs/examples/nwp.rst

 From grib files
 ----------------
-The GribRetriever is designed for NPW outputs from a local filesystem on grib2 format.
+The GribRetriever is designed for NPW outputs from a local filesystem in ``grib`` format.
 They can contain vertical levels and ensemble members, and can be either analysis or forecast data.

 .. code-block:: python